 But next year, the wide receiver room, I expect, will look much different.
 I would think Parker will be gone.
 Fuller signed a one year deal so it’s hard to say if Miami would sign him to a long term deal.
 Preston Williams and Albert Wilson are two other guys that aren’t locks to be around for multiple years to come.

-So, this means that having Bowden Jr., who has been immersed in the new offensive scheme, will be able to step in a pick up where he left off.
+This means that having Bowden Jr., who has been immersed in the new offensive scheme, will be able to step in a pick up where he left off.
 He might even be thought of as a guy who needs to be one of the main receivers on the squad.

 Follow Matthew Serniak on TwitterTweet